Swimming in the Ocean Without a Pouch?

 Rod

-Any splashing around in water bigger than a bathtub avec bag should be accompanied by an ostomy swim wrap or belt.
+Any splashing around in water bigger than a bathtub with a bag should be accompanied by an ostomy swim wrap or belt.
 I think it is not a good idea to add the pressure of water to the connection between your bag and wafer.
 I do not have firsthand experience, only a basic understanding of hydrodynamics. :-)

 Daniel